groupx-fudan/groupx-fudan.github.io/index.md

 This is the website for Group X, a theoretical spintronics group at Fudan University.

-Group X is led by Prof. Jiang Xiao.
+Group X is led by [Prof. Jiang Xiao](./members/jiangxiao.md).
 We focus on research on spintronics, which studies how to control and manipulate spin degrees of freedom.
-Please check the research page on what we do, and we encourage talented students to apply for graduate study or postdocs.
+Please check the research section on what we do, and we encourage talented students to apply for graduate study or postdocs.

 # Members